Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell

 Now we consider $f_g$ and $h_{2g}$, supposing the proposition holds for all $f_k$ with $k < g$ and $h_k$ with $k < 2g$.
 Now, as demonstrated in section \ref{toprec} we may extract the order $n^{-2g}$ terms from the continuum string equations (\ref{ContString}) by applying (\ref{FdBeq}) to (\ref{StringCoeff}).
 One may then extract $f_g$ and $h_{2g}$ from all the terms at this order as observed in Theorem \ref{uz}.
 By the preceding, the terms denoted by {\it (lower genus terms)} in (\ref{evRec}) are all sums of monomial terms having the general form

 where $0 < g_i, g_{i'} < g$ and in the first (top) component these monomials have polynomial weight in $\frac12 + \mathbb{Z}$ while in the second (bottom) component the monomials have polynomial weight in $\mathbb{Z}$.
-(These last requirements follow from the external weight conditions given in (\ref{a-shift}), (\ref{b-shift}) respectively: differentiation can only alter the external weight by an integer amount, so the polynomial weight of (\ref{IndMon}) is an integer (half-integer) iff they are terms in the expansion of $f_g$ ($h_{2g}$).
+These last requirements follow from the external weight conditions given in (\ref{a-shift}), (\ref{b-shift}) respectively: differentiation can only alter the external weight by an integer amount, so the polynomial weight of (\ref{IndMon}) is an integer (half-integer) iff they are terms in the expansion of $f_g$ ($h_{2g}$).
 Observe also that the prefactor matrix in (\ref{evRec}) preserves this polynomial weight dichotomy between the top and bottom components.
-The reader will also note that the no factors involving $h_{2k+1}$ appear in (\ref{IndMon}).
+The reader will also note that no factors involving $h_{2k+1}$ appear in (\ref{IndMon}).
 We may assume this since, if any such factor did appear, the relation (\ref{oddRec}) may be used to replace it; and then if that yields terms containing a factor of type $h_{2k+1}$ but for a smaller value of $k$ the relation may be applied again.
 So, by repeated use of this relation we reduce to just considering terms of the form (\ref{IndMon}).